an3urysm/live-share/docs/collab-session.md

     If you have not done so, **[sign up now!](https://aka.ms/vsls-signup)**

-2. **Sign in from within your IDE/editor**
+2. **Sign in**

     Once you've been accepted into the preview, sign into Visual Studio Live Share with the credentials you used to sign-up.
-See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
+See [sign into Visual Studio Live Share](#sign-into-visual-studio-live-share).

 3. **Start a collaboration session**

      Open a folder, project, or solution, and simply click the "Share" button (VS) / status bar icon (VS Code) in your tool and an invite link will be automatically copied to your clipboard.
 When opened in a browser, this link allows others to join a new collaboration session that shares contents of these folders with them.

     > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port the first time you share.
 Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
-See [changing the connection mode](#changing-the-connection-mode) for details.
+See [change the connection mode](#change-the-connection-mode) for details.

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

     You will also see the "Share" button / status bar icon transition to convey a "Session State".
-See [session states](#session-states) for more information on what this looks like.
+See [understand the session state](#understand-the-session-state) for more information on what this looks like.

     Note that if you need to get the invite link again after you've started sharing, you access it again as follows: